Demographics of Japan: Table: numbers of foreign nationals in Japan

-Foreign residents as of 2015
+Foreign residents in 2015

 There was an increase of 110,358 foreign residents from 2014 to 2015.
-Vietnamese made the largest proportion of these new foreign residents, whilst Nepalese, Filipino, Chinese and Taiwanese are also significant in numbers.
-Together these countries makes up 91,126 or 82.6% of all new residents from 2014 to 2015.
+Vietnamese made the largest proportion of these new foreign residents.
+Nepalese, Filipino, Chinese and Taiwanese are also significant in numbers.
+Together these countries made up 91,126 or 82.6% of all new residents from 2014 to 2015.
 The majority of these immigrants will only remain in Japan for a maximum of five years, as many of them have entered Japan in order to complete trainee programmes.
 Once they complete their programmes, they will be required to return to their home countries.

-In December 2014, there were 2,121,831 foreigners residing in Japan, 677,019 of whom were long-term residents in Japan, according to national demographics figures.
+In December 2014, there were 2,121,831 foreigners residing in Japan, 677,019 of whom were long-term residents in Japan.
 The majority of long-term residents were from Asia, totalling 478,953.
 Chinese made up the largest portion of them with 215,155, followed by Filipinos with 115,857, and Koreans with 65,711.
-Thai, Vietnamese, and Taiwanese long-term residents totaled 47,956, and those from other Asian countries totaled 34,274.
+Thai, Vietnamese, and Taiwanese long-term residents totaled 47,956.
+Those from other Asian countries totaled 34,274.
 The Korean figures do not include zainichi Koreans with tokubetsu eijusha ("special permanent resident") visas, of whom there were 354,503, of a total of 358,409 of all nationalities with such visas.
-The number of permanent residents had declined over the previous five years due to high cost of living.
+The number of permanent residents declined over the previous five years due to high cost of living.

-Foreign residents as of 2021
+Foreign residents in 2021

 In 2019, the number of foreign residents of Japan reached a high of 2.93 million before falling to 2.76 million at the end of 2021.
 The number of foreign workers was 1.46 million in 2018.
 29.7% were in the manufacturing sector.
 389,000 are from Vietnam and 316,000 are from China.

-On April 1, 2019, Japan's revised immigration law was enacted.
+In April 2019, Japan's revised immigration law was enacted.
 The revision clarifies and better protects the rights of foreign workers.
 Japan formally accepts foreign blue-collar workers.
 This helps reduce labour shortage in certain sectors of the economy.
 The reform changes the status of foreign workers to regular employees and they can obtain permanent residence status.

 The reform includes a new visa status called tokutei gino (特定技能, "designated skills").
 In order to qualify, applicants must pass a language and skills test, level N4 or higher of the Japanese-Language Proficiency Test.
 In the old "Technical Trainee programme" a foreign employee was tied to their employer.
 This caused numerous cases of exploitation.
 The revision gives foreign workers more freedom to leave and change their employer.